 Why shouldn’t I handle deep root fertilization myself?
 You could, but without experience you may use the wrong fertilizer, apply it incorrectly or at the wrong time of the year.
 You’re just throwing money away if the tree doesn’t benefit because of ineffective application.

-If you want to be sure you are giving the trees at your home the best care possible, give us a call at Hudson Tree Services, in North York, Ontario.
+If you want to be sure you are giving the trees at your home the best care possible, give us a call at Hudson Tree Services.
 You’ll get personal attention from our owner for all your tree care needs throughout the year, starting with tree planting services and going throughout your trees’ lifetime.
 Contact us today with any questions you may have about deep root fertilization and its benefits.